groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/add-print-only-annotation-watermark-pdf/_index.md

 weight: 13
 url: /net/pdf-watermarking-attachments/add-print-only-annotation-watermark-pdf/
 ---

+# Add Print Only Annotation Watermark to PDF

 ## Introduction
 In this tutorial, we'll delve into the process of adding a print-only annotation watermark to a PDF using GroupDocs.Watermark for .NET.
 Watermarking documents is a crucial aspect of document security and branding, and GroupDocs.Watermark provides a seamless solution for .NET developers to achieve this.
 ## Prerequisites